The impact of big winners on passive and active equity investment strategies: Macroscopic Model: Log-Normal Fit of Returns

-We fitted the logarithm of the total return distribution with normal, skew-normal, Laplace, and asymmetric Laplace distributions.
-Including skew-normal and asymmetric Laplace distributions allow us to investigate the effect of skewness and fatter than normal tails.
+To build a macroscopic model of index-normalized prices, we fit the logarithm of the total return distribution with normal, skew-normal, Laplace, and asymmetric Laplace distributions.
+The last two distributions allow us to study the effect of skewness and larger than normal tails.

-We observe that the left tail of empirical distributions often is not described by the above distributions and is index idiosyncratic.
-The effect is pronounced for indexes with many small or tech companies like Nasdaq (CCMP) or Biotech (NBI).
-There is an abundance of companies that fall below 85 percent threshold and stay there without recovering.
-Indexes with established and traditional companies like Belgium BEL20 or Swedish OMX do not have this property.

-With a threshold of $\ln{\rho}>-2$, which corresponds to removing stocks with total return $\rho<0.14$ (approximately 86 percent loss), the log-normal distribution provides a satisfactory fit for the majority of indexes and in a few cases can be improved by logarithm of skew normal or asymmetric Laplace distributions.

-Figure \ref{fig:qqplot} shows QQ plot of the total return distribution for the major indexes after the filtering.